Guides in this series

 Let’s get going

-This rounds off the first overview of what goes into creating great SEO for your website.
+This rounds off the overview of what goes into great SEO for your website.
 Now you are equipped to delve to the next level.
-You can choose from the posts below where you would like to dip in and learn more.
+Start with the DIY Guide, or choose from the posts below where you would like to dip in and learn more.